Hrethel: Name

 The name also appears as a genitive weak noun, in the half-line "þæt is Hrǣdlan lāf" ('that is Hrǣdla's bequest').
 Rendered in ordinary Late West Saxon spelling and in nominative form, this form of the name would presumably have been *Hrēðla.

 Role in Beowulf

 Hrethel is married to a sister or daughter of Swerting (Hygelac is the nefa of Swerting) and he has three sons: Hæþcyn, Herebeald and Hygelac.
 He also has a daughter who marries Ecgþeow and has the son Beowulf.

 Hrethel fosters Beowulf (his grandson) by taking him into his royal household aged seven.
 Fostering was a common Germanic practice and does not indicate Beowulf's father, Ecgþeow did not want to raise him; indeed, the practice was intended to further improve relations between families and family members, and create close ties of obligation, affection and shared responsibility.
 As an adult, Beowulf expresses his gratitude to his foster-father explicitly:

 Hreðel dies of grief when his oldest son Herebeald is killed by his own brother Hæþcyn in a hunting accident, a death that could not be avenged.
 He is succeeded by Hæþcyn.

+Hrethel's heirlooms

+There are two pieces of "Hrethel's heirloom" handed down to his grandson Beowulf in the poem.
+First is Hreðlan lāf (v.
+454), which is a war-shirt or mail coat crafted by Weland smith, which he already owns at the beginning of the poem, and bequeaths it to Hygelac in the event of his death.
+The other is Hrēðles lāfe (v.
+2191), heirloom sword, which he received from his uncle Hygelac after his feat of destroy the Grendel-kin.